getfoxio/landingpage/landingpage-react/README.md

 ## How it works

 It generates Getfox Landing Page in a page where your application is published.
-It pulls user's data from the Getfox API endpoint and generates React template in your application scope.
+It pulls user's data from the Getfox API endpoint.
+It appends landing page structure into your React application scope.

 ## Usage